soyart/actix-drop/README.md

 ### Current

-For now, actix-drop just writes received clipboard text to a file named after the first 4 characters of its hexadecimal SHA256 hash.
+actix-drop writes text to file or in-memory clipboard store, with a timer.
+The clipboard is later accessed by referencing the first 4 characters of hex-encoded representation of its SHA2 hash.

-For now, the files stay forever, and there's no user separation/authentication.
-For secure usage, host it behind a VPN or uses proxy like NGINX to request HTTP Basic Authentication.
+For security reason, host it behind a firewall and VPN, or use modern reverse proxy like NGINX to enable HTTP Basic Authentication.

 ### Planned (not yet implemented)

-For better flexibility, file upload, JSON response, and plain text response are planned.

-After the clipboard is received, a timer will be set for the file, and it will be remove after some time.
-Hashing may also be made less deterministic, although this might come quite late.

-In addition to persisent file storage, I'd like to add in-memory store for using actix-drop with sensitive data as well.
-The in-memory store would be treated just like the file: it will be subjected to timeout and other future security features.

-And last, I plan to write some basic configuration for actix-drop.
-The configuration might include toggling file storage, the storage directory, and the timeout for file deletion
+Configuration, file upload (probably with multiform), JSON and plaintext HTTP response, and TCP support.

 ## Running actix-drop